JarrettR/WPA-Slowed-Down/README.md

 Check `main.py` for examples and test cases.

-Capture files can be read and parsed in [hccap](https://hashcat.net/cap2hccap/) format.
+Can read and parse capture files in [hccap](https://hashcat.net/cap2hccap/) format, outputting the required inputs.